-- Sign up for a Mountie Fast Track Info Sessions - The fastest way to get in and started
+- Sign up for a Mountie Fast Track Info Sessions - Got questions?
+These Information Sessions were created to answer your questions and assist you in getting started at Mt.
+SAC!
+Register online at http://www.mtsac.edu/fasttrackinfosessions.

-- Before you can register for classes, you must complete the entire enrollment process, including any required assessment tests and orientation.
+- Before you can register for classes, you must complete the entire enrollment process.
 Click through the buttons at the top of this page to learn about each step in the process.

-If you have questions about your application, contact our Admissions and Records office at (909) 274-4415.
+If you have questions about your application, contact our Admissions and Records office at (909) 274-4415 or visit Admissions online.

 On average, tuition is just $1,400 per year to attend Mt.
 San Antonio College full time.
 Most students receive financial aid to bring this cost down even further and help cover other expenses.

 One of the most important financial aid documents to fill out is your FAFSA, a document that college students must fill out every year they are in school to help determine their financial need and aid eligibility.
 The FAFSA opens on January 1st of each year.
 You should fill out your FAFSA as soon as you can after January 1st of each school year.
 Learn more about FAFSA and the steps needed to complete it here.

 We strongly encourage all of our students to apply for some form of financial aid.
 Learn about the different types of financial aid and programs at our Financial Aid page or feel free to call the Financial Aid office at (909) 274-4450.